SNgari/prosper-loans-analysis/README.md

 The dataset has 113937 loan entries with 81 observations per entry.

-## Packages
+## Libraries
 The analysis was done in Jupyter Notebook.
-The packages used were:
+The libraries used were:
 | | |
 |--- |---|
 | Pandas | Numpy